iantangc/ContrastiveLearningHAR/README.md

 - `transformations.py`: THis file contains different functions for generating alternative views of sensor signals.

 # License
 The current version of this repository is released under the GNU General Public License v3.0 unless otherwise stated.
+The author of the repository retains their respective rights.
 The published paper is governed by a separate license and the authors retain their respective rights.

 # Disclaimers
 Disclaimer of Warranty.